fathom-playground/playground/README.md

 # How does it work?
 The Playground funds adventures.
-Each learner on an adventure defines its subject and structure, what they're learning and how.
-Funds are distributed to learners over a 6 week period to enable experimentation, creation, and .
+Each learner on an adventure defines its subject and structure, what they're learning and how. $5000 is distributed to learners over a 6 week period in ETH and DAI, to enable experimentation and creation.

 Each adventure is documented in [/adventures](/adventures).